bardsley/merseysidelatinfestival/README.md

 - [ ] Preferences Page
 - [ ] Return page from checkout
 - [ ] Clear cache on purchase
+- [ ] Messages not displayed on preferences page after log out

 Connor
 ------